frsdreams/my-levo-app/README.md

 # my-levo-app
-This is justa a demo test app
+This is just a demo test app